 May I please cook a meal in this kitchen?

 The mosaics, murals, stained glass, carvings, detailed lighting fixtures and so much more!

 As you can imagine, there are a TON of seafood restaurants in Newport.
 After consulting with both travel web reviews on Trip Advisor,Yelp!, a few travel blogs and asking other travelers, we decided to abandon seafood in favor of Mexican food for dinner.
-Diego’s is nestled in the wharf buildings less than 5 minutes from the marina.
+A spontaneous decision after finding Diego’s nestled in the wharf buildings less than 5 minutes from the marina.
 It has a lovely outdoor seating area, where we enjoyed a fabulous meal.
 This is NOT your typical Mexican restaurant!
 Everything is fresh and innovative, and we enjoyed it with delicious Margaritas.

 We can highly recommend Diego’s Original Nachos, which come on a baking sheet.
 Need I say more?
 They’re plentiful, delicious and absolutely original!

 Our “Captain Puppy” neighbor napping at the next table at Diego’s

 And yes, the ice cream man was happy in Newport!